cryotools/subglacial-overdeepenings/code/README.md

 - subtract the glacier ice thickness data from the DEM to get a DEM of the subglacial topography
 - clip the bedrock raster of each glacier using the RGI outlines
 - project to a suitable coordinate system (we used the Albers equal-area projection)

+The required folder structure is described in the python script.

 #### Citation
 You are free to use this code and the dataset in your research.